0xSpaceShard/starknet-devnet/website/docs/intro.md

 :::

 You may now proceed with [running Devnet](./running/install) and checking out the many features listed in the sidebar on the left.

+# Limits

+As mentioned [here], Starknet currently has a number of limits in place in order to keep the network stable and optimized for the best performance.
+Devnet uses the limits defined on that page, though some block-level limits might not be defined, so Devnet uses a practically infinite value for them (`usize::MAX`).